all Zweiradler Tours

 Kalenji 3/4 Tights

-(Second pair bought end of July 2023 in Kayseri.)
+(Second pair bought end of July 2023 in Kayseri, in April 2024 discarded first pair after it got too many holes.)

 Are actually running pants, but for me they are also comfortable on the bicycle (I really do not like padded shorts).
-As the tights meanwhile start getting holes, I bought a second but black one in the for now last Decathlon in Kayseri, so I now carry two of those pairs of trousers.
+As the tights meanwhile start getting holes, I bought a second but black one in the for now last Decathlon in Kayseri.
 But regarding that I wear it almost every day on the bicycle it lasted really great so far!

 162 g